-December is undoubtedly all about cookies.
+December is inarguably all about cookies.
 But January needs cookies, too.

 January cookies need to be comforting, uncomplicated, and not-too-sweet.
 They should be healthy, yes, but still fall squarely in the realm of cookies, not health food.

-My 5-Ingredient Cassava Flour Applesauce Cookies fit the bill!
+My 5-Ingredient Vegan Cassava Flour Applesauce Cookies fit the bill!

 Soft and cakey, these applesauce cookies are at once both old-fashioned and new-fangled (cassava flour).
 They are also:

 - Vegan (egg-free & dairy-free}

 - Low-carb & low-sugar

 Cassava flour is the only unusual ingredient.
 I am still getting the hang of it in my various kitchen experiments, but so far, I love it.
 It is a naturally grain-free and gluten-free flour made from the whole cassava root, which has been peeled, dried and ground into a fine powder.